A Messsage from the Principal

 Pillar 1: Foundation of Love: We are a family, present in each moment with high expectations, demonstrating patience, kindness, consistency, accountability, and respect.

-Pillar 3: School Climate of Caring: King Chavez High school's climate of caring is based on the 3Rs: Respect, Responsibility & Relationships.
+Pillar 3: School Climate of Caring: King Cahvez High school's climate of caring is based on the 3Rs: Respect, Responsibility & Relationships.

 Pillar 4: Boosting Proficiency in Core Academics: We are a community of learners, boosting proficiency in literacy through high expectations and multiple strategies, such as SDAIE, AVID, and other methods.